rescript-lang/rescript-compiler/docs/Runtime-representation.md

   val to_opt : 'a -> 'a opt
   val is_nil : 'a opt -> bool
   ```
-  It's more efficient than `'a option` since it is unboxed, when user
+  It's more efficient than `'a option` since it is unboxed.
+When the user
-  want to get the value, he can write code as below
+  wants to get the value, he can write code as below:

   ```ocaml
   match Js.from_opt x with